OpenDataDSL/website/blog/2023-05-11-data_flows/index.md

 ##### The commentary in the newsletter
 The commentary for the newletter is submitted to OpenDataDSL as a HTML snippet with a filename of the format *newsletter-yyyy-MM-dd.html*

-So, in our newletter mustache template, we include it using the following code:
+So, in our newletter mustache template, we include it using a mustache include token:

 ```html
 {{> "newsletter-" + #START }}
 ```

 :::info
-Note how you can use OpenDataDSL expressions with mustache includes
+Note how you can use OpenDataDSL expressions with mustache include tokens
 :::

 #### Add the data flows